Mbed-TLS/mbedtls/docs/architecture/psa-keystore-design.md

 There are three variants of the key store implementation, responding to different needs.

 * Hybrid key store ([static key slots](#static-key-store) with dynamic key data): the key store is a statically allocated array of slots, of size `MBEDTLS_PSA_KEY_SLOT_COUNT`.
 Key material is allocated on the heap.
 This is the historical implementation.
 * Fully [static key store](#static-key-store) (since Mbed TLS 3.6.1): the key store is a statically allocated array of slots, of size `MBEDTLS_PSA_KEY_SLOT_COUNT`.
-Each key slot contains the key representation directly, and the key representation must be no more than `MBEDTLS_PSA_KEY_SLOT_BUFFER_SIZE` bytes.
+Each key slot contains the key representation directly, and the key representation must be no more than `MBEDTLS_PSA_STATIC_KEY_SLOT_BUFFER_SIZE` bytes.
 This is intended for very constrained devices that do not have a heap.
 * [Dynamic key store](#dynamic-key-store) (since Mbed TLS 3.6.1): the key store is dynamically allocated as multiple slices on the heap, with a size that adjusts to the application's usage.
 Key material is allocated on the heap.
 This is intended for higher-end devices where applications are not expected to have a highly predicatable resource usage.

 #### Slice abstraction